milouuu3/Building-Energy-Consumption-Time-Series/README.md

 - Sustainability
     - Track the runtime, energy usage and CO2 emissions of each imputation method
 - Forecasting
-    - Predict future building energy consumption with either a LightGBM or Linear Regression model
+    - Predict future building energy consumption with either a LightGBM or linear regression model

 # Getting Started
-## 0.1 Overview of necessary Python libraries
+## 0.1.
+Overview of necessary Python libraries
     - CodeCarbon
     - Dash
     - Jupyter Notebook